 Would you be willing to share your knowledge and expertise with the FFSG?

-If yes, you may be a good fit to join the FFSG.
+If yes, you can join the FFSG today!

 We have become one of the largest IUCN-SSC Specialist Groups and must keep our membership at a manageable level.
 All of our members are expected to contribute to the efforts of the group and will be called upon for their expertise in a particular region, species, or topic.
 If you simply want to stay updated on FFSG activities, please subscribe to our newsletter.